ebridges/coursera-machine-learning/11-neural-networks-application-advice/01-deciding-on-what-to-try.md

 Each of these can be multi-month projects and often people unfortunately go with their gut instinct in choosing, and can end up wasting six months only to discover that it wasn't a promising pursuit.

-  Machine learning diagnostics can be used to gain insights about what is/isn't working with a learnign algorithm and gain guidance on how best to improve performance.
+  Machine learning diagnostics can be used to gain insights about what is/isn't working with a learning algorithm and gain guidance on how best to improve performance.
 These can be challenging to implement but will save months by avoiding avenues that won't be productive.